DigiUsher Briefing

 Read Time

-6 min read
+7 min read

 Executive Summary

-Cloud and AI are no longer just technical infrastructures — they’re enterprise financial engines.
-According to Gartner, cloud now represents one of the largest controllable cost domains in comparable scale to traditional capital assets, and CIOs must now treat cloud and AI ROI with the same governance discipline as CapEx.
-Without this shift, enterprises risk margin erosion, budget volatility, and strategic drag.
+Cloud and AI are no longer just technical infrastructures — they are enterprise financial engines.
+According to Gartner, cloud now represents one of the largest controllable cost domains, comparable in scale to traditional capital assets, and CIOs must now treat cloud and AI ROI with the same governance discipline as CapEx.

 1. Cloud and AI Spend Are Enterprise Financial Variables — Not Just IT Costs

 Historically, technology spend was treated as overhead or allocated after the fact.
-That paradigm is no longer sustainable:
+That paradigm is no longer sustainable.

-• Gartner predicts that by 2027, cloud spend will be a top-three budget item for most enterprises, and that CIOs, not CFOs, will lead cloud economic governance.
+Gartner predicts that by 2027, cloud spend will be a top-three budget item for most enterprises, and that CIOs — not CFOs — will lead cloud economic governance.

-• McKinsey highlights that AI workloads — particularly generative models — can drive cost multipliers that dwarf traditional application spend unless proactively managed.
+McKinsey highlights that AI workloads — particularly generative models — can drive cost multipliers that dwarf traditional application spend unless proactively managed.

 Cloud and AI are now economic amplifiers.
 If a cloud application scales efficiently, an enterprise gains competitive speed without compromising margins.
 If it doesn’t, cost overruns can erode profitability faster than traditional capital inefficiencies.